 Simple, for protection against spoilage and to make transportation easier and cleaner.

 Let's face it, we are not exactly in the most sanitary or clean environment when we process our hard-won game meat.
-Cotton and canvas game meat bags will protect your meat from contaminants such as sand, dirt, harsh weather and bacteria from flies and other little critters.
+Cotton and canvas game bags will protect your meat from contaminants such as sand, dirt, harsh weather and bacteria from flies and other little critters.

 Technically these are made of a cotton polyester material.
 These cotton game meat bags are breathable odor free and can be used over and over again after a quick wash in the washing machine.
 Don't tell the wife.

 They are virtually tear resistant although no guarantees against a grizzly bear.
-No bottom seam adds additional strength to these game meat bags
+No bottom seam adds additional strength to these game bags

 They even come pre-rolled in a pack of 4 for easy packing and use in the field.